atimpone/aws-foundation-journey/1-dev-environments/2-3-set-up-landing-zone.md

 The set up process can take 20-60 minutes to complete.

-## Log In as Root User in Each NEW Account, Set Password, and Enable MFA
+## Set AWS Account Root User Password and Enable MFA

 Since AWS Control Tower creates two new member accounts while setting up the initial landing zone, you should follow AWS security best practices by setting the password and enabling MFA for the root user of each of the following accounts: